uber-node/lb_pool/README.md

 `lb_pool` will use HTTP/1.1 keepalive to all of the available servers, distributing the load while maintaining and reusing TCP connections as appropriate.
 If a request fails due to a socket error or a user-defined failure condition, the request will be retried on another node.
 If there are too many pending requests into a pool, new requests are failed immediately to enforce backpressure and guard against cascading failures.

-This module is inspired by and rewritten from [poolee](https://github.com/dannycoates/poolee).
-It is similar in many ways to Twitter's [finagle](https://github.com/twitter/finagle).
+This module is inspired by and rewritten from [poolee](https://github.com/dannycoates/poolee), which is more actively maintained than `lb_pool`. `lb_pool` is similar in many ways to Twitter's [finagle](https://github.com/twitter/finagle).

-More documentation is coming.
-Soon this will also be published to npm.

 # Usage Example